Video accessibility & captioning

 You may be wondering why accessibility matters.
-In addition to the legal reasons, such as ADA and section 504/508 compliance, universal design creates a better learning experience for all students.
-The universal design process provides a way to create instructional goals, methods, materials, and assessments that work for everyone—rather than a single, one-size-fits-all solution.
-Instructors should make sure that multimedia content used outside the classroom for instruction is accessible.
+Universal design for learning improves a better learning experience for all students.
+The universal design process provides a way to create instructional goals, methods, materials, and assessments that work for everyone.
+Instructors should ensure that multimedia content used outside the classroom for instruction is accessible.

-Adding captions to video content is advisable.
-The assumption is often that this is for use by people with hearing difficulties, but captions also benefit people who are not native speakers of the language used in the video, for those unfamiliar with the vocabulary of a discipline, and sometimes to allow interactive searches within the video.
+To ensure your course content is ADA compliant, you will need to add captions to video content.
+A common assumption is often that only people with hearing difficulties need captions.
+However, captions also benefit people who are not native speakers of the language used in the video or who are unfamiliar with the vocabulary used in a discipline.
+Captions also make it possible to conduct interactive searches within the video.

-Captioning for video and multimedia is the responsibility of the content owner.
-You are also responsible for ensuring the accessibility of any content you use but may not be the owner of.
+As the content owner, you are responsible for captioning for video and multimedia.
+You are also responsible for ensuring the accessibility of any content you use, even if you did not create it.
 It is recommended that you work with a professional service to transcribe and caption your videos—they will work from your video to produce the caption file.
 If you choose to do it yourself, obtaining the transcript will be the biggest effort.
 If you are working from a script, use that to get started.
-Another option is automated speech to text which is available from various sources.
-Most of the time this is not accurate enough for good results, but editing is often much quicker than transcribing the material yourself.
+Another option is automated speech to text which is available from various sources (including, Zoom, Kaltura, and Panopto).
+Automatic captions are usually not accurate enough for ADA compliance, but editing these captions is often much quicker than transcribing the material yourself.

 Student Disability Services (SDS) provides captioning services for qualified students with disabilities (primarily Deaf/Hard of Hearing).
 If using video content in a course in which captioning is needed, please contact the SDS office for assistance.
 Contact the Center for more information on video accessibility & captioning or explore the Resource Library items on your own.